opengovsg/formsg-on-cdk/README.md

-# Welcome to your CDK TypeScript project
+# FormSG on CDK

-This is a blank project for CDK development with TypeScript.
+This repository contains templates to roll out FormSG onto an AWS account.

+It is written using AWS' Cloud Development Kit (CDK).

+## Project details

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands
+### Useful commands

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile